openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 The types introduced, declared, and defined by a developer are called *user-defined types*.
-All *user-defined types* must always have a complete type definition presented as source code in |LANG| language.
+All *user-defined types* must always have a complete type definition presented as source code in |LANG|.

 .. index::
    statically typed language